tomasthoresen/ros-dds-microblaze/docs/Adaptable_Robotics_I.md

 ### USB TO TTL example hardware

-Connect RX and TX to the oposite on the PMOD.
+Connect RX and TX to the opposite on the PMOD.

 ```
 USBTTL TX -> PMOD RX